Anti wrinkle injection / botox

 Botulinum toxin acts as a neurotoxic protein that blocks the transmission of neurotransmitters that are required for the activation of our muscles.
 By targeted injection into certain muscles in the face which cause the formation of wrinkles, the targeted muscles are frozen and therefore the wrinkles are reduced.

 How long does it last?

 Botulinum toxin injections block the transmission of neurotransmitters.
 Our bodies however metabolise the toxin over time and as it dissipates, the muscles that were frozen begin to work again.
 As a general rule, botox injections tend to last between 3-4 months but occasionally may last up to 6 months before they need to be topped up.

 Is it safe?

 Botulinum toxin has been used in the medical field for over 30 years with an excellent track record for safety.
 With any treatment however, there are potential risks and complications which can occur.
 These are discussed below.

 Before & Afters

 Frequently Asked Questions

 Your requirements will be discussed during the consultation to decide on the areas to be treated.
 Small amounts of the toxin is injected just beneath the skin, into the muscles to be treated.
 The needles that are used are very small and are not particularly painful so no anaesthetic is required.
 The injected areas are usually a little red for the first few hours before settling down.
 It is important not to massage the injected areas and you should also avoid strenuous exercise and heavy lifting for the first 24 hours.
-The toxin takes 3-7 days to work and usually lasts between 4-6 months.
-This may be slightly less at your first injection and longer if you have had treatments in the past.
+The toxin takes 3-7 days to work and usually lasts between 3-4 months but can occasionally last up to 6 months.

 No formal follow up is required however if you require a top-up then you can be seen at 2 weeks